ZN3ls0n/CGNAT/README.md

   ip nat outside
   exit
-  ip nat inside source list 1 int g0/0/2 overload access-list 1 permit 100.64.10.0 0.0.0.7 # This line will allow for the subnets to send and receive traffic.
+  ip nat inside source list 1 int g0/0/2 overload access-list 1 permit 100.64.10.0 0.0.0.7 # This line allows local traffic from either customer to be NATed using the CGNAT range.
+This will create a stateful connection which will allow for return traffic.
+To see stateful connectionse, use <code>show ip nat translations</code>.

   # Static routes for traffic
   ip route 192.168.10.0 255.255.255.0 100.64.10.1